SohailMohammed1/Project1-Historical-Universe/README.md

 # Testing

-W3C - no major errors
-CSS Jigsaw Validator - No errors found
+W3C - no major errors although the use of varying sized headings was suggested CSS Jigsaw Validator - No errors found

 ## fixing bugs